hui-w/world-path/README.md

 # World Path
-My path on the planet build with Javascript and SVG
+My path on the planet - built with Javascript and SVG

 ## Demo
 https://hui-w.github.io/world-path/